LucasBarbosaRocha/lucasbarbosarocha.github.io/_projects/(7) hexagonal.md

 ---
-name: Apache Kafka
+name: Hexagonal Architecture
 tools: [Java, Kafka, Hexagonal, Programming, Spring Boot]
 image: https://i.imgur.com/QnEJQk8.png
-description: H
+description: Example of a hexagonal architecture.
 ---

 # DevBook

 This spring boot project was developed as a result of the course available at [Udemy](https://www.udemy.com/course/arquitetura-hexagonal-ou-ports-and-adapters-na-pratica/).

-This is an example of a hexagonal design.
+This is an example of a hexagonal architecture.
 The focus is only on the project structure and how files are created in this architecture.

 For more details, you can access the source code on GitHub: